 After you commit this basic model to the repository, you discuss it with the developers and find out that some changes are required.
 You implement the following changes in the data modeling tool:

-3. Create a BTREE index on the updated_at column in the order.
-The index should be in DESC order, as most of the queries to this table will fetch the latest records.
+order, as most of the queries to this table will fetch the latest records. - Modify the

 After making the changes, save the data model and tag it with the new version number, v1.1.
 The updated data model can be seen in the image below: